oldani/HtmlTestRunner/README.md

 ```

 Just import `HtmlTestRunner` from package, then pass it to `unittest.main` with the `testRunner` keyword.
-Tests will be saved under a reports/ directory.
+Tests will be saved under a reports/ directory by default (the `output` kwarg controls this.).

 ### With Test Suites
 `HtmlTestRunner` can also be used with `test suites`; just create a runner instance and call the run method with your suite.
 Here an example:

 ```python
 from unittest import TestLoader, TestSuite